tobiaszwingmann/business_analytics_with_python/Week 3/Exercise 3 - Data Visualization/readme.md

 	* Type `Y` when prompted
 * Open the Notebook from the file browser
 * Click `Select Kernel` -> `Install suggested extension Python + Jupyter`
+* NOTE: Running the `sweetviz`package will not work in the sandbox

 ## Step 2: Matplotlib Tutorial
 * Repeat the same for Notebook "Matplotlib Tutorial.ipynb"